Apple has decided to enter the ring when it comes to credit cards.

 If a good amount of your budget is spent on gas and groceries, this card will let you rack up some cash back quick.

-Add it all up and for an annual fee on $99 and income requirements of either $60,000 personal or $100,000 household, you have a great cash back card on your hands.
+And for an annual fee on $120 (that’s waived for the first year) and income requirements of either $60,000 personal or $100,000 household, you have a great cash back card on your hands.